CasperGrey/Buddy/README.md

 If you're not on Windows, you'll need to manually:
 - Install Azure CLI
 - Run `az login`
-- Create an Azure AD application
+- Create an Azure AD application with required permissions
 - Configure OIDC authentication
 - Set up GitHub secrets:
   1. Go to your repository's Settings → Secrets and variables → Actions